h04x/win-screenshot/README.md

 # win-screenshot
-Take a screenshot from specified window or whole display on Windows platform
+Take a screenshot from specified window or entire screen on Windows platform

 ## Examples
 ```rust